-While this might seem a bit intimidating to some, I was excited for the opportunity to maybe get off the beaten path and learn more 1:1 about the country and the countryside.
+While this might seem a bit intimidating, I was excited for the opportunity to maybe get off the beaten path and learn more 1:1 about the country and the countryside.
 Roger and I talked through the itinerary (which I later learned I should have paid more attention to), arranged a pick up time and parted ways until the next morning.

 Getting to the trailhead

-Just before 6am, I headed down to the meeting point where we would start our journey.
+Just before 6am, I headed down to the meeting point (that circle spot from my Humantay Lake experience) where we would start our journey.
 As I approached, a normal passenger car drove up.
 One dude hopped out of the back passenger door and said bye to the other 3 guys in the car.
-Then, the guide who I had met the night before hopped out of the front passenger seat, grabbed my backpack, handed it to the other dude sitting in the back seat and instructed me to get in the front.
+Then, the guide, who I had met the night before, hopped out of the front passenger seat, grabbed my backpack, handed it to the other dude sitting in the back seat and instructed me to get in the front.
 Totally legit, right?

 I got in, and we started driving uphill through Cusco.
 After we got slightly outside the city limits, the guide asks the driver to pull over, hops out of the car, runs into some house (turned out to be his), comes back with a backpack and we continue on our very confusing, but merry way.

 After driving a little further, the driver pulled off the main road onto a dirt side street, at which point I started to wonder if I’m going to get robbed or murdered.
 A little ways up the road, the car pulled off on the side of the road next to a field.
-This is where the journey was to begin.
-That is, if you don’t count that first super sketchy part.
+This is where the adventure was to begin.
+That is, if you don’t count that first super sketchy part as “adventure.”

 Starting the trek to Huchuy Qosqo